dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

         rm -f $(OBJECT) $(TARGET)
     ```

     >Note: The DLRLIB_PATH variable should be set to the correct directory where the DLR library files are located.
-The files and character models directory can be found in `[INSTALLATION FOLDER]\Lib\Linux`.
+The files and character models directory can be found in `[INSTALLATION FOLDER]/Lib/Linux`.

 ### Include the library